oldhabbo/protoactor-addons/README.md

-# protoactor-mariadb-persistence
+# protoactor-addons
-MariaDB persistence provider for Proto Actor
+Addons for Proto Actor, including MariaDB and Redis persistence